medvedevgroup/HowDeSBT/README.md

 * SDSL-lite (Has to be cloned from github.com/simongog/sdsl-lite or after April 2017; earlier versions had a problem with RRR in certain configurations)
 * CRoaring (https://github.com/RoaringBitmap/CRoaring)
+* The tutorial makes use of ntCard (https://github.com/bcgsc/ntCard)

 # Installation